yahiarefaiea/rapida/packages/rapida-ui/readme.md

 Before running the `serve-mock` script, npm runs the [generate-mock script](#generate-mock).
 It's specified by the `pre` prefix (`preserve-mock`) as a convention to run scripts by default before running a script.

+You can easily switch between the `mock api` and the `real api` specified in the `bin/config.js` by adding a `?useMockApi` as query parameter at the end of your URL.
+(For example: `localhost:8080/?useMockApi`)

 ### watch
 The `watch` script will watch for all your `.test.js`, `.js`, `.pug`, `.styl`, and the `ui/mockModel.js` files and run the `test`, `eslint`, `puglint`, `stylint`, `serve-mock` scripts when necessary:
 ```